sipsorcery-org/sipsorcery/diary/2026-04-26-Claude-Opus-4.7/result.md

 ## Headline

-The fifth AI attempt at this task is the first to clear the wall the previous four ran into. `VP8Codec.EncodeVideo` no longer throws; it produces a syntactically valid VP8 keyframe that **Chrome accepts and renders frame after frame without dropping the WebRTC stream** (38+ seconds observed during a webcam test).
-For uniform / synthetic test inputs the encode → decode round trip is byte-exact (or within ±2 of source on chroma at the fixed default quantizer of Q=32).
-For real webcam content the picture is currently a field of macroblock-aligned, structurally consistent — but wrongly coloured — blocks.
-The bitstream is valid; the colours are wrong because of one known bug (see "Known issues" below).
+The fifth AI attempt at this task is the first to clear the wall the previous four ran into. `VP8Codec.EncodeVideo` produces a fully-decodable VP8 keyframe stream that Chrome renders correctly and continuously — **the WebRTCGetStartedVP8Net example streams audio + video to Chrome at the default Q=32 / 30 fps for 7+ minutes with no audio loss and no video artefacts** (running on the `srtp-per-ssrc-rollover-counter` branch — see "Followup work" below for why that branch matters).

+Encoder primitives are individually bit-exact-verified against libvpx C reference output.
+The end-to-end stream against Chrome is the structural signal that the foundation port worked.

 Compared to the prior four entries in this diary, the difference is not the model alone — it's the working method.
 See "What worked" below.

 ## Reframing of the original task